Growing Potatoes takes up

-a lot of room, however, they can be grown very successfully in tubs and
+a lot of room, however, they can be grown very successfully in the

-even using old hessian sacks and tyres building the soil up as you
+even using old Hessian sacks and tires building the soil up as you

 go.

-People often feel that the amount of space they take up to grow and the
+People often feel that the amount of space potatoes take up to grow and

 number you would need to plant in order to get a good crop is not worth